Nico Hoerner Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.90).
+- The Reds have a 4.90 team ERA that ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 19th in baseball in home runs given up (63 total, 1.2 per game).
+- Reds pitchers combine to allow 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The Reds will look to Williamson (0-0) in his third start this season.
+- Ashcraft makes the start for the Reds, his 11th of the season.
+He is 2-3 with a 5.57 ERA and 41 strikeouts in 53 1/3 innings pitched.

-- His last appearance was on Monday against the St. Louis Cardinals, when the lefty tossed 4 1/3 innings, surrendering three earned runs while allowing four hits.
+- His last time out came on Tuesday against the St. Louis Cardinals, when the right-hander threw five innings, surrendering seven earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.